ponikrf/VGranite/README.md

 VGgranite
 ---------

-Простое приложение для создание Socket -> Serial тунелей. Приложение имеет веб интерфейс управления.
+Simple application for creating Socket -> Serial tunnels.
+The application has a web control interface.

-Основные возможности:
+Main features:

- - Добавление Socket серверов
+ - Adding Socket Servers
- - Добавление Socket клиентов
+ - Adding Socket clients
- - Добавление serial портов
+ - Add serial ports
- - Создание тунелей между портами
+ - Create tunnels between ports

-Приложение следит за возможностью создания сервера или открытия последовательного порта. Если например преобразователь USB-Serial был переподключен - приложение само автоматически выполнит переоткрытие последовательного порта.
+The application monitors the possibility of creating a server or opening a serial port.
+If, for example, a USB to serial converter has been reconnected, the application automatically re-opens the serial port.

-**Required** nodejs > 16v
+**Required** nodejs > 16v or bun latest version

 OS Support: